better-labs/betteroms/README.md

 ---

 ## ✅ What It Does
 - Accepts structured trade plans in JSON.
-- Simulates or executes orders (YES/NO limit orders).
+- Simulates or executes orders (YES/NO outcomes with BUY/SELL support).
+- Supports both MARKET and LIMIT order types.
 - Handles cancellations, expirations, and price guards.
 - Tracks PnL and positions.
 - Provides an upgrade path for secure delegated signing.

 ---